-In order to investigate the proton radius puzzle, the PRad experiment $(E12-11-106^2)$ was performed in 2016 in Hall B at Jefferson Lab, with 1.1 and 2.2 GeV unpolarized electron beam on a windowless H_2 gas flow target.
-The experiment aims to extract the electric form factor of proton in an unprecedented low four-momentum transfer squared region, $Q^2 =$ $2 \times 10^{-4} - 0.06 \ (\text{GeV/c})^2$, with a sub-percent precision.
+In order to investigate the proton radius puzzle, the PRad experiment (E12-11-1062) was performed in 2016 in Hall B at Jefferson Lab, with 1.1 and 2.2 GeV unpolarized electron beam on a windowless H2 gas flow target.
+The experiment aims to extract the electric form factor of proton in an unprecedented low four-momentum transfer squared region, $Q^2 =$ $2 \times 10^{-4} - 0.06 \, (\text{GeV/c})^2$, with a sub-percent precision.
 The PRad experiment utilizes a non-magnetic calorimetric method with a high efficiency and high resolution calorimeter (HyCal), and two large area, high spatial resolution Gas Electron Multiplier (GEM) detectors.
-The systematic uncertainties are well controlled by two main advantages of this experiment: (1) The absolute e - p elastic scattering cross section will be normalized to the well-known Møller scattering process, which is measured simultaneously within similar kinematics and experimental acceptances; (2) The gas flow target has no cell windows at both up- and downstream, which was one of the primary background sources in the previous e - p elastic scattering experiments.
-Thus the PRad experiment has systematic uncertainties totally different from the previous magnetic spectrometric e - p elastic scattering experiments.
-In this talk, we will discuss the data quality and analysis status, and present the first preliminary results from the current analysis process.
+The systematic uncertainties are well controlled by two main advantages of this experiment: (1) The absolute e-p elastic scattering cross section will be normalized to the well-known Møller scattering process, which is measured simultaneously within similar kinematics and experimental acceptances; (2) The gas flow target has no cell windows at both up- and downstream, which was one of the primary background sources in the previous e-p elastic scattering experiments.
+Thus the PRad experiment has systematic uncertainties totally different from the previous magnetic spectrometric e-p elastic scattering experiments.
+In this talk, we will present details of the experimental method and setup, and the first preliminary results from the current data analysis process.